rehierl/node-tree-outliner/3-basic-design/3-9-1-parent-containers.md

 * all nodes are associated while they are being entered.
 Because of that, a parent container's parent section reference is always set when the parent container is being exited.
 * the root node must be associated with the universal section.
+This edge case is relevant when the algorithm is about to exit the root node.
 * the remaining open inner sections will be closed in reverse order.
 That is, subsections will be closed before their ancestor sections are closed.
 * an implementation does not have to know how many sections need to be closed.